 Joined U21 in 1997

-The University of New South Wales (UNSW) is one of Australia’s leading teaching and research universities and for four consecutive years, has been ranked as one of the top ten universities in the Asian region by Asiaweek magazine.
+UNSW Australia (the University of New South Wales) is one of Australia’s leading teaching and research universities and for four consecutive years, has been ranked as one of the top ten universities in the Asian region by Asiaweek magazine.
 After fifty years of dynamic growth, the University tradition is one of sustained innovation, a blend of scholarship and practical realism.
-UNSW is consistently ranked as one of Australia's leading research institutions, and has developed a strong reputation in a number of fields including renewable/alternative energy, quantum computing and nanotechnology, taxation reform, information and communications technology, digital media, bio-medical engineering, sustainable development, HIV/AIDS research and social justice and social policy research.
+UNSW Australia is consistently ranked as one of Australia's leading research institutions, and has developed a strong reputation in a number of fields including renewable/alternative energy, quantum computing and nanotechnology, taxation reform, information and communications technology, digital media, bio-medical engineering, sustainable development, HIV/AIDS research and social justice and social policy research.

 UNSW Australia is committed to continually improving the educational experience and outcomes for all students.
 UNSW’s leading researchers are all active classroom teachers - our students are taught by Australia’s very best - ensuring that a UNSW degree is relevant, contemporary and incorporates the latest trends and innovations.

 The university also enjoys the reputation of Australia's leading international university and is committed to an international focus, believing that it is critically important to be open to the world through education and research.
 UNSW has the largest on-campus enrolment of international students, more than 250 partnerships with international universities and academic linkages with leading universities in Europe, North America and the Asia-Pacific region.
 This network of strategic alliances ensures that UNSW Australia remains at the forefront of innovative teaching and learning and continues to be a key player in the globalisation of research and technology transfer.